1973 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2004 - Present

-The top 10 most valuable 1973 nickels display a price range from $5,550 to $145, reflecting a grade-stratified pricing mechanism.
+The top 10 most valuable 1973 nickels display a price range from $5,550 to $145, reflecting a grade-stratified pricing system that rewards condition above all else.

 History of the 1973 Nickel

-The 1973 nickel stands as part of one of the longest-running continuous designs in American coinage history, representing the final decades of the original Schlag design that defined American five-cent pieces for 66 years.
+The Jefferson nickel design remained largely unchanged from 1938 until 2003.
+From 2004 through 2005, special bicentennial issues honored the Lewis and Clark Expedition, and in 2006 a new portrait of Jefferson by Jamie Franki debuted.
+The 1973 nickel stands as part of one of the longest-running continuous coin designs in American history, representing the final decades of the original Schlag era that defined American five-cent pieces for 66 years.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money